 A questionnaire was mailed to the driving licensing agencies of all 50 states and the District of Columbia (DC).
 The questionnaire requested information regarding vision requirements for unrestricted licensure as well as specifics requirements for restricted licensure.
-Responses were obtained from all 51 jurisdictions.
-State-by-state data tables were developed.
-A uniform format was not always possible due to the variability of regulations and level of details.
+Repeated mailings and telephone calls were required to reach all 51 jurisdictions.
+State-by-state data tables were used in an effort to maintain a uniform format across the states.
+This was not always possible due to the variability of format and level of detail of regulations.

-The completed tables were then mailed back with a request for approval or correction of the interpretation of the previous responses as they appeared in the table.
-Confirmation and corrections for the tables were received during 2001 and included, in many cases, updates regarding recent changes.
+The completed tables were then mailed back to the corresponding agencies with a request for approval or correction of the interpretation of the previous responses as they appeared in the table.
+Confirmation and corrections for the tables were received during 2001 and included, in many cases, updates regarding recent changes in.
 To date, responses were received from 47 of the 51 jurisdictions.
-The complete tables appear in a book (Peli and Peli, 2002).
+The complete tables will appear in a book that will be published soon (Peli & Peli, in press).